Connecting Line: Putilovskaya Line

-XX century railway hub
+20th-century railway hub

 The railway complex continued to grow with the massive industrialization of Russian Empire on the edge of centuries.
-New long-distance railway lines appeared on the opposite shore of Neva River heading to then-Russian Grand Duchy of Finland and other northern and northeastern territories.
-This demanded the unification of all possible railway connections within Petersburg and lead to construction of the Finland Railway Bridge in 1913 that in fact was prolongation of Putilovskaya Line and beginning of forming a "semi-ring" around the city center.
-World War I and Russian Revolution influenced heavily on railroads in Russia which significance became comparable to significance of blood system for a human body.
+New long-distance railway lines appeared on the opposite shore of Neva River heading to the then-Russian Grand Duchy of Finland and other northern and northeastern territories.
+This demanded the unification of all possible railway connections within Petersburg and led to construction of the Finland Railway Bridge in 1913, which in fact was an extension of the Putilovskaya Line and the beginning of forming a "semi-ring" around the city center.
+World War I and the Russian Revolution heavily influenced railroads in Russia, the significance of which became comparable to significance of the circulatory system for a human body.

 In the meantime, the eliminated curve was not the Connecting Line's sole problem.
-While still remaining separate structures with Putilovskaya, after common parallel stretch to the West, the two lines separated right after the bridge and the Connecting Line was still heading to Varshavsky freight yard.
+While still remaining separate structures with the Putilovskaya Line, after common parallel stretch to the west, the two lines separated right after the bridge and the Connecting Line was still heading to Varshavsky freight yard.
 On the way, it was crossing with the major road nowadays known as Moskovsky Avenue.
-It is running almost strictly along the Pulkovo meridian straight from north to south and grew heavy traffic with popular tram line on it.
-On 3 December 1930 a freight train moving by Connecting Line collided with an overcrowded tram that lead to 28 deaths and 19 injuries.
+It ran almost strictly along the Pulkovo meridian straight from north to south and grew heavy traffic with popular tram lines on it.
+On 3 December 1930, a freight train moving on the Connecting Line collided with an overcrowded tram that lead to 28 deaths and 19 injuries.
 Shortly the crossing was closed and the train movements were cancelled at the stretch.

-Putilovskaya line is crossing the Avenue 1,3 kilometers to the south by the overpass, so train traffic was fully relocated there.
-By the end of 1930s the disastrous crossing with surrounding tracks was eliminated and the original Connecting Line ceased to exist.
+The Putilovskaya Line crosses the avenue 1.3 kilometers to the south via an overpass, and so train traffic was fully relocated there.
+By the end of 1930s, the disastrous crossing with surrounding tracks was eliminated and the original Connecting Line ceased to exist.